 What can you do when you cut back, budget and still don’t have enough?

-I loved this question; because it is such relatable and real situation for many of us.
+I loved this question; because it is so relatable and real situation for many of us.

 My first piece of advice is to keep your head up!
 You are NOT alone!
 There are so many dealing with similar struggles.
 I strongly believe that together, we CAN help each other reach our financial goals.
 Reach out to facebook groups and instagram accounts that discuss this issue.
 Surrounding yourself with others in this situation should give you the strength, support and ideas to help get you through it.